cedarwood plant cedarwood plant

 CEDARWOOD OIL USES

-To soothe asthma, coughing, congestion, a buildup of phlegm, and other respiratory discomforts that make it difficult to breathe easily, add a few drops of Cedarwood Essential Oil to a diffuser.
-Deeply inhaling its scent is known to facilitate relaxed respiration and to encourage sleep.
+Add a few drops of Cedarwood Essential Oil to a diffuser to promote the aromatherapeutic benefits of the oil.
+Deeply inhaling its scent is known to facilitate relaxed breathing and to encourage sleep.
 To enhance the benefits of Cedarwood Oil, combine it with any of the following essential oils for a blend that is also aromatically appealing: Lavender, Frankincense, Rosemary, Juniper Berry, Bergamot, Lemon, Lime, Cinnamon, Cypress, Neroli, Jasmine.
 A natural vapor rub can be made by diluting Cedarwood Oil in a carrier oil then massaging it into the chest and throat.

-To soothe blemishes, diminish their appearance, and reduce the chance of experiencing future breakouts, dilute Cedarwood Oil in a light carrier oil, a regular face wash, or a moisturizer, such as a face cream or body lotion.
-Applying it in these combinations can help to purge the skin of impurities and excess oil, fortify it against microbes, eliminate infection, and decrease inflammation as well as peeling.
-Alternatively, Cedarwood Oil can be diluted in a carrier oil then added to a warm bath to address blemishes in hard-to-reach areas.
+To soothe redness and irritation, dilute Cedarwood Oil in a light carrier oil, a regular face wash, or a moisturizer, such as a face cream or body lotion.
+Applying it in these combinations can help remove impurities and excess oil from the skin, leaving it clean yet soft.
+Alternatively, Cedarwood Oil can be diluted in a carrier oil then added to a warm bath to aid in full body relaxation a well as skin cleaning.

-To naturally reduce hair loss, Cedarwood Essential Oil can be diluted in a regular shampoo and conditioner before being applied as usual in the shower.
+To promote scalp and hair health naturally, Cedarwood Essential Oil can be diluted in a regular shampoo and conditioner before being applied as usual in the shower.
 Alternatively, a few drops can be diluted in a carrier oil, such as Coconut, and massaged into the scalp for several minutes.
 This blend can be left in like a mask on the scalp for at least half an hour before it is washed out in the shower.
-For increased effectiveness, Cedarwood Oil can be combined with the essential oils of Thyme, Lavender, or Rosemary.
-This combination is known to purify and increase circulation to the scalp, which in turn encourages new hair growth and enhances the appearance of more voluminous hair.
-This blend can also be applied to other areas of hair growth, such as beards.
+For increased effectiveness, Cedarwood Oil can be combined with Thyme, Lavender, or Rosemary Essential Oils.
+When used in a scalp massage, this combination is known to cleanse the scalp and promote circulation, which can contribute to a healthier appearance and fuller-looking hair.
+This blend can also be used on other areas such as beards.

 A GUIDE TO CEDARWOOD OIL VARIETIES & THEIR BENEFITS